GanchengZhu/eye_tracking_data_quality_analysis/readme.md

 My name is [Your Name], and I am a [student/researcher] at [Your Affiliation].
 I am writing to request the Smartphone Eye Tracking SDK.

-I assure you that I will use this SDK solely for academic and research purposes and will not utilize it for commercial activities or share it with others.
+We acknowledge that the use of this SDK is subject to certain restrictions.
+We will use this SDK solely for academic and research purposes, and we will not utilize it for commercial activities or disseminate it to others.

 Thank you for considering my request.
 I look forward to receiving access to the SDK.